Global X - DAX Germany ETF (DAX) Open Interest History

 Open interest tracks the total number of outstanding options contracts.
 Rising OI alongside price moves can indicate growing commitment to the trend; declining OI suggests positions are being closed.

-Global X - DAX Germany ETF (DAX) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $312.1M, listed on NASDAQ, carrying a beta of 1.09 to the broader market.
-The Global X DAX Germany ETF (DAX) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the DAX Index. public since 2014-10-23.
+Global X - DAX Germany ETF (DAX) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $246.3M, listed on NASDAQ, carrying a beta of 1.06 to the broader market.
+The Global X DAX Germany ETF, identified by its ticker DAX, aims to deliver investment returns that broadly reflect the overall performance of the DAX Index. public since 2014-10-23.

 - Spot Price